satya-arjunan/visocyteold/Documentation/release/dev/new-cmake-module.md

 ```

 which provides a target which may be linked to in order to access the XML files
 attached to the given modules.
-See `CMake/VisocyteServerManager.cmake` for
+See `CMake/ParaViewServerManager.cmake` for
 details.

 ## Plugins

-Visocyte's plugin CMake API has also been improved.
+ParaView's plugin CMake API has also been improved.
 Documentation is in
-`CMake/VisocytePlugin.cmake`.
+`CMake/ParaViewPlugin.cmake`.
 The biggest change is that for a plugin to
 provide its own classes which are used from Server Manager XML files, the
 classes must be part of a VTK module.
-Visocyte's plugins have been updated to
+ParaView's plugins have been updated to
 use this new pattern, so looking in `Plugins` for examples is recommended.

 In shared builds, plugins are now built using `add_library(MODULE)` which